McGill University: Greek life

-The Greek system at McGill is made up of eleven fraternities and five sororities, including fraternities Alpha Delta Phi, Alpha Epsilon Pi, Alpha Sigma Phi, Delta Kappa Epsilon, Delta Lambda Phi, Kappa Alpha Society, Phi Delta Theta, Phi Kappa Pi, Sigma Alpha Epsilon, Sigma Chi and Zeta Psi, and sororities Alpha Omicron Pi, Alpha Phi, Gamma Phi Beta, Kappa Alpha Theta and Kappa Kappa Gamma.
-Phi Kappa Pi, Canada's only national fraternity, was founded at McGill and the University of Toronto in 1913 and continues to be active.
+The Greek system at McGill consists of several fraternities and sororities.
+Canada's only national fraternity, Phi Kappa Pi, was founded at McGill and the University of Toronto in 1913 and continues to be active.
+McGill was also chosen as the first University to expand to outside of the United States for several Greek letter organizations, for instance, with the Québec Alpha chapter of Phi Delta Theta in 1902.
 The Greek letter organizations at McGill are governed by the Inter-Greek Letter Council, the school's second-largest student group.
-Over 500 students or approximately 2% of the student population are in sororities and fraternities at McGill, on par with most Canadian schools but below the average for American universities.
+Over 500 students or approximately 2 per cent of the student population are in sororities and fraternities at McGill, on a par with most Canadian schools but below the average for American universities.

 Athletics

-McGill is represented in U Sports by the McGill Redbirds (men's) and the McGill Martlets (women's).
-Following a major restructuring of the varsity programme for the fall semester of 2010, McGill is currently home to 28 varsity teams.
+McGill is represented in U Sports by the McGill Redbirds and Martlets with the Redbirds representing men's teams and the Martlets representing women's teams.
+McGill is currently home to 28 varsity teams.

 McGill is known for its strong baseball, hockey and lacrosse programs.
 McGill's unique mascot, Marty the Martlet, was introduced during the 2005 Homecoming game.

 The downtown McGill campus sport and exercise facilities include: the McGill Sports Centre (which includes the Tomlinson Fieldhouse and the Windsor Varsity Clinic), Molson Stadium, Memorial Pool, Tomlinson Hall, McConnell Arena, Forbes Field, many outdoor tennis courts and other extra-curricular arenas and faculties.
-The McGill Sport Medicine Clinic can also be found in the McGill Sports Centre.

 The Macdonald Campus facilities include an arena, a gymnasium, a pool, tennis courts, fitness centres and hundreds of acres of green space for regular use.
 The university's largest sporting venue, Molson Stadium, was constructed in 1914.
 Following an expansion project completed in 2010, it now seats just over 25,000, and is the current home field of the Montreal Alouettes.